 The value achieved on n% of the celestial sphere,

+The value achieved in the worst-case direction of the celestial sphere.

-This is the performance achieved for n% of the pointing directions within the whole celestial vault.
+In point (b), this is the performance achieved for n% of the pointing directions within the whole celestial vault.
 If n is not quoted, a value of 99% is assumed.

-The value achieved in the worst-case direction of the celestial sphere.

-(b)This (c)direction is related to the worst distribution of stars over the star sensor Field of View, taking into account embedded algorithms and catalogues.
+In point (c), this direction is related to the worst distribution of stars over the star sensor Field of View, taking into account embedded algorithms and catalogues.
 The statistical ensemble is then reduced to measurements performed in this direction.

 Performances may also be specified for a restricted area of the celestial sphere agreed with the customer, in which case the performance metrics are then specified in the same way, limiting the statistical ensemble to the specified area.